Overload: Latency Attacks on Object Detection for Edge Devices: Background

 \subsection{Adversarial Attack}

-Adversarial attacks have demonstrated that state-of-the-art models can be deceived by an adversarial example, which is the original input with an indistinguishable perturbation.
-The first adversarial attack was shown in image classification task \cite{goodfellow2014explaining}, but recent works have verified that adversarial attack can occur in several domains, \cite{carlini2018audio,alzantot2018generating,gleave2019adversarial}.
-Adversarial attacks can be classified as white-box attacks or black-box attacks \cite{chen2023holistic}.
+Adversarial attacks have demonstrated that state-of-the-art models can be deceived by an adversarial example, which is the original input with an indistinguishable perturbation \cite{goodfellow2014explaining,carlini2018audio,gleave2019adversarial}.
+Adversarial attacks can be classified as white-box attacks \cite{Chen_2020_ACCV,chen2021ltd} or black-box attacks \cite{chen2017zoo,chen2023holistic}.
 In the white-box scenario, adversarial examples can be found along the gradient of a loss function.
-In the black-box scenario, the victim model is unaccessable.
-The gradient is often estimated by finite differences method with multiple queries with stochastic perturbations \cite{liu2020primer}.
+In the black-box scenario, the victim model is unaccessible.
+The gradient is often estimated by the finite differences method with multiple queries with stochastic perturbations.

-Unlike the adversarial attack for image classification, whose goal is to degrade the model accuracy, the objectives of adversarial attack for object detection are diverse.
+Unlike the adversarial attack for image classification, whose goal is to degrade the model accuracy, the objectives of adversarial attacks for object detection are diverse.
 There are at least four objectives in current literature: appearing attack, hiding attack, mis-classifying attack, and mis-locating attack.
-Appearing attack generates a perturbation such that the detector marks non-existent objects \cite{yin2022adc}.
-Hiding attack makes particular objects invisible \cite{wu2020making}.
-Mis-classifying attack is a specific attack that does not modify the information about the location but the predicted class \cite{cai2022context}.
-Mis-locating attack focuses on applications that require the locations of predicted bounding boxes to be highly precise.
+Appearing attacks generate a perturbation such that the detector marks non-existent objects \cite{yin2022adc}.
+Hiding attacks make particular objects invisible \cite{wu2020making}.
+Mis-classifying attacks do not modify the information about the location but the predicted class \cite{cai2022context}.
+Mis-locating attacks focus on applications that require the locations of predicted bounding boxes to be highly precise.
 Tiny location changes can cause catastrophe failures \cite{jia2020fooling}.

-In \cite{shumailov2021sponge}, the authors demonstrated a new type of attack, called Sponge attack, by which the elapsed time of a deep learning based translator is at most 6000 times worse even if the length of the sequence is fixed.
-Nonetheless, the exact cause of the long elapsed time is the tokenization, not the deep learning models.
-Some dynamic vision models \cite{kung2021add} allow predictions to exit earlier if certain criteria are satisfied.
-This behavior raises a security concern for the latency attack \cite{hong2020panda}.